theatre-js/theatre/packages/playground/README.md

 Simply run `yarn run serve` in this folder to start the dev server.

 There are some shared playgrounds in `src/shared` which are committed to the repo.
 You can make your own playgrounds in `src/personal` which will be `.gitignore`d.
-Each
+Note that every playground must include an entry file called `index.tsx` (as you see in the [Directory structure section](#directory-structure)).

 ## How to write and run end-to-end tests